turingschool/front-end-curriculum/lessons/css-gradients.md

 #### Repeating Gradients

 We can also create patterns using repeating linear-gradients and some precise color-stops.
-It's slightly less supported and can take some fussing with the implement, but the results are pretty fun:
+It's slightly less supported and can take some fussing with to implement, but the results are pretty fun:

 ```css
 .repeat {